SHE WILL FILE AN APPEAL

 FELLOW PRAYER GROUP MEMBERS OF JESSICA O'BRIEN:

 SUPPORTERS, FRIENDS and classmates of Jessica Arong O'Brien shown in this photo were part of about the two dozens who attended her sentencing Thursday at the U.S. District Court of the Northern Illinois in Chicago.
 They said they were “sad but feel fine" with the verdict.
 Photo shows from left Anolou Lim, Jenny Senalde and Christine Cadlaon.
+Not in photo is Mydi Manguiat, also a childhood classmate of Jessica, who was also in the courtroom, but had to leave right away after the sentencing was announced by the judge.
 They said they prayed together with Jessica to overcome her troubles at their prayer group, Apostolate of Divine Mercy in Northbrook, Illinois (JGL Photo by JOSEPH G. LARIOSA)

 In her previous motion to dismiss her indictment, Ms. O'Brien called her indictments “constitutionally and statutorily defective, making it impossible for her to defend herself.”
 She said her indictments should be dismissed on grounds of “duplicity” as the Government failed to allege a “single or ongoing scheme.”
 She said, “Counts I and II of the Indictments both allege four distinct and isolated substantive offenses, each of which occurred at different times, and each of which involves different people, different false statements, different methods and means, and different objectives.”